 The most popular brands that use WordPress include TechCrunch, the New Yorker, Walt Disney Company, BBC America, and Sony Music, among many others.

-Some of the top Drupal websites include Drupal is a PHP-based open-source CMS framework that powers many eCommerce platforms.
-Popular examples include The Economist, Tesla Motors, The Weather Channel, The University of Oxford, The Grammy Awards, Lush, Entertainment, and Intuit Mint.
+Drupal is a PHP-based open-source CMS framework that powers many eCommerce platforms.
+Popular examples of websites on Drupal include The Economist, Tesla Motors, The Weather Channel, The University of Oxford, The Grammy Awards, Lush, Entertainment, and Intuit Mint.

 Magento is an open-source e-commerce platform documented in PHP.
 It utilizes numerous other PHP tools and frameworks, such as Laminas and Symfony.
-Brands that utilize PHP-powered Magento include Land Rover, Ford, Coca-Cola, Nike, and Nestle.
+Brands that utilize PHP-powered Magento include Land Rover, Ford, Nike, and Coca Cola.

 Joomla is a popular open-source content management system (CMS) that is written in PHP and uses a MySQL or PostgreSQL database.
-Joomla currently powers over 6.1% of all websites, including Linux, Holiday Inn, Ikea, Harvard University, and Pizza Hut.
+Joomla currently powers approximately 1.5-1.6% of all websites, including Linux, Nintendo, Harvard University, and IT Wire.

 If you have a website powered by Drupal, Magento, WordPress, or Joomla, you can hire PHP developers to work with you and expand your website's functionality.
 A PHP developer can help you create custom features and dynamic web pages, integrate third-party services, optimize website performance, and improve website security, personalizing the experience for your customers.